flamendless/love/readme.md

-# ADMOB
+# ANDROID EXTENSIONS

-This is the branch with admob integration for [love-android-admob](https://github.com/flamendless/love-android-admob)
+This is the branch with android extensions integration for [love-android-extensions](https://github.com/flamendless/love-android-extensions)

+### Currently has:

+* AdMob

 ---